 All participants in the Marathon must be 16 years old or older on race day.
 More Info

 Are headphones allowed?

-We strongly discourage the use of headphones.
-If you must wear them, please wear ones that allow you to hear your surroundings.
-Please note that use of headphones is not allowed for competitors competing for prize money and RRCA/USATF awards.
+Headphones are not allowed for competitors competing for prize money and RRCA/USATF awards.
 If you choose to wear headphones and finish in a money-winning place, you may be subject to forfeiture of prize money and RRCA/USATF awards.

 What do you use for a timing device?
 How do I wear it?

 We use the ChronoTrack B-Tag.
 B-Tags are attached to the back of each runner’s bib and transmit data as the runner crosses the timing mats at the start, finish and along the course.
 Instructions here on how to wear your bib/B-Tag.